mbhall88/pistis/README.rst

     pistis -f /path/to/my.fastq -o /save/as/report.pdf --no_log_length

 Additionally, you can change the way the data is represented in the bivariate plot.
-The default is a kernel density estimate (as in the below image), however you can choose to use a `hex bin or scatter version instead <https://seaborn.pydata.org/generated/seaborn.jointplot.html>`__.
+The default is a scatter plot (as in the below image), however you can choose to use a `hex bin or kernel density estimation version instead <https://seaborn.pydata.org/generated/seaborn.jointplot.html>`__.
 In the running example, to use a hex bin you would run the following